General Conditions of Carriage

 - You may submit a claim on behalf of all passengers who travelled with you on the same booking.
 We may ask for confirmation that you have consent to claim on behalf of those other passengers.

-- We will only make payments or refunds to the payment card used for the booking or to the bank account of the passenger named on the booking.
+- We will only make payments or refunds to the payment card used for the booking or to the bank account of the passenger entitled to compensation.
 We may request confirmation of the name in which the bank account is held before authorising payment.

 - Only where you, or the named passenger on the booking, do not have the capacity to make a claim directly to us, you may request a third party with legal power over your affairs – for example, a parent or guardian in the case of a child under the age of 16 or an individual holding a legal power of attorney over your affairs in the event of incapacity or illness – to handle your claim.